Brent was born in 1959 in Redwood City, near San Francisco

 photographer.
 After 18 years in Utah's Cache Valley, he sold his home and

-studio and moved to Tulare.
-Today, he spends most of his time leading photo safaris around the
+studio and moved to Tulare, CA. Today, he spends most of his time leading photo safaris around the

 American West and teaching photography.